 2. Contact details

 "Skuld" means Assuranceforeningen Skuld (Gjensidig).
 The head office is in Oslo Norway, and contact details for all Skuld offices are available on https://www.skuld.com/contacts/.

 Skuld is a mutual marine insurer.
 Membership in Skuld is open to shipowners, operators, managing owners, insurers and charterers of ships (members/customers).
 Skuld need to process personal data to manage insurance policies and settle claims.

-The controller determines the purposes and means of processing personal data in Skuld.
-The President & CEO is the ultimate responsible and the Head of respective Business Unit (BU) is the daily responsible in business units in Oslo (Oslo1 and 2), Offshore, Bergen, London, Copenhagen, Hamburg, Piraeus, Hong Kong, Singapore and New York.
-Skuld’s has its head office in Oslo, and you will find the addresses and contact information of all BUs on Skuld.com.
+As a controller Skuld determines the purposes and means of processing personal data in Skuld.
+The President & CEO is the ultimate responsible and the Head of respective Business Unit (BU) is the daily responsible in business units in Oslo (SMA, Skuld Western Europe and Americas and Skuld Nordics and Eastern Europe), Offshore, Bergen, London, Copenhagen, Hamburg, Piraeus, Hong Kong, Singapore and New York.

-Skuld has appointed a DPO to advise and inform staff, monitor compliance with GDPR and be the first point of contact to relevant supervisory authorities and for individuals whose data is processed.
+Skuld has appointed a DPO for the entire Skuld group, to advise and inform staff, to monitor compliance with GDPR and to be the first point of contact for relevant supervisory authorities and for individuals whose data is processed.

 Skuld processes personal information for the purposes of: